ngageoint/geoq/README.md

 	Note: To install software by downloading from Internet, the computer should be connected to Outernet.
 The installtion does not work on MITRE network even though http_proxy and https_proxy environment vairables are set.

 	One exception: Instead of using brew to install postgres, it's usually easier to install Postgres.app from [postgresapp.com](http://postgresapp.com).
 After installing, add the app's bin directory (``/Applications/Postgres.app/Contents/Versions/X.Y/bin``) to your PATH.
 After installing Postgres.app, postGIS, gdal, and libgeoip need to be installed using the following commands:

 		$ brew install postgis
 		$ brew install gdal
 		$ brew install libgeoip

-	Note: Home brew needs to be installed to run these commands.
+	Note: Homebrew needs to be installed to run these commands.

 2. (Optional) Install a Geoserver (we recommend the OGC Geoserver at [https://github.com/geoserver](https://github.com/geoserver))